suncoast-devs/handbook/lessons/js-intro/index.md

 allow you to add more functionality to a website than simply downloading files (such as realtime collaboration between multiple computers).

-In this module we will discuss client (browser) side JavaScript.
+In this lesson we will discuss client (browser) side JavaScript.

 Client-side JavaScript extends the core language by supplying objects to control a browser and its Document Object Model (DOM).
 For example, client-side